 Part (a): Sketching a slope field

 A slope field is a graphical representation of a differential equation, where short line segments are drawn at various points in the xy-plane, with the slope of each segment equal to the value of dy/dx at that point.
 In this case, we are given the differential equation dy/dx = (1/2)x + y - 1.
 We must carefully calculate the slope at the specified points on the axes and sketch a short line segment at each point.
-Remember that a horizontal line has slope 0, and a vertical line has undefined slope.
+Plus, remember that a horizontal line has slope 0, and a vertical line has undefined slope.
 The closer the slopes are to each other, the more parallel the line segments should appear.

 Part (b): Using Euler's method to approximate a solution